IBM Cloud Docs

 2. kernel_cache enables the kernel buffer cache on your s3fs mountpoint.
 This means that objects will only be read once by s3fs, as repetitive reading of the same file can be served from the kernel’s buffer cache.
 The kernel buffer cache will only use free memory which is not in use by other processes.
 This option is not recommend if you expect the bucket objects to be overwritten from another process/machine while the bucket is mounted, and your use-case requires live accessing the most up-to-date content.

 3. max_background=1000 improves s3fs concurrent file reading performance.
 By default, FUSE supports file read requests of up to 128 KB.
 When asking to read more than that, the kernel split the large request to smaller sub-requests and lets s3fs process them asynchronously.
 The max_background option sets the global maximum number of such concurrent asynchronous requests.
-By default, it is set to 12, but setting it to an arbitrary high value (1000) prevents read requests from being blocked, even when reading a large number of files simultaneously.
+By default, it is set to 12, but setting it to an arbitrary high value (1000) prevents read requests from being blocked, even when reading many files simultaneously.

 4. max_stat_cache_size=100000 reduces the number of redundant HTTP HEAD requests sent by s3fs and reduces the time it takes to list a directory or retrieve file attributes.
 Typical file system usage makes frequent access to a file’s metadata via a stat() call which maps to HEAD request on the object storage system.
 By default, s3fs caches the attributes (metadata) of up to 1000 objects.
 Each cached entry takes up to 0.5 KB of memory.
-Ideally, you would want the cache to be able to hold the metadata for all of the objects in your bucket.
+Ideally, you would want the cache to be able to hold the metadata for all the objects in your bucket.
 However, you may want to consider the memory usage implications of this caching.
 Setting it to 100000 will take no more than 0.5 KB * 100000 = 50 MB.

 5. multipart_size=52 will set the maximum size of requests and responses sent and received from the COS server, in MB scale. s3fs sets this to 10 MB by default.
 Increasing this value also increases the throughput (MB/s) per HTTP connection.
 On the other hand, the latency for the first byte served from the file will also increase.
 Therefore, if your use-case only reads a small amount of data from each file, you probably do not want to increase this value.
 Furthermore, for large objects (say, over 50 MB) throughput increases if this value is small enough to allow the file to be fetched concurrently using multiple requests.
 I find that the optimal value for this option is around 50 MB.
 COS best practices suggest using requests that are multiples of 4 MB, and thus the recommendation is to set this option to 52 (MB).